207 Best Restaurants in Switzerland

 Chesa Veglia

-In a 17th-century rustic-luxe Bauernhof (farmhouse) whose raw beams, aged wood, and native carvings have been self-consciously restored, the Chesa Veglia (run by Badrutt's Palace hotel, which is just up the street) is divided into three restaurants: an upscale grill (Grill Chafaö), which uses an original stone oven; a cozy Stübli (Patrizier Stuben); and a pizzeria (Pizzeria Heuboden).
-Menus include a good range of Continental and local cuisine—with sky-high St. Moritz prices, except for the more casual, family-friendly pizzeria (which, true to St. Moritz style, still uses premium ingredients like truffles and Grison air-dried meat in addition to the classics).
-The grill, open only in winter, features live piano music in the evenings, and there are two bars where you can people-watch over a drink before or after your meal.
+In a 17th-century rustic-luxe Bauernhof (farmhouse) whose raw beams, aged wood, and native carvings have been self-consciously restored, the Chesa Veglia (run by Badrutt's Palace hotel, which is just up the street) is divided into four restaurants: an upscale grill (Grill Chafaö), which uses an original stone oven; a cozy tavern for traditional Swiss dishes (Patrizier Stuben); a pizzeria (Pizzeria Heuboden); and an intimate venue to enjoy traditional fondue (Carigiet Fondue Stübli).
+Menus include a good range of Continental and local cuisine—with sky-high St. Moritz prices, except for the more casual, family-friendly pizzeria (which, true to St. Moritz style, still uses premium ingredients like truffles and Grison air-dried meat in addition to the classics); the grill, open only in winter, features live piano music in the evenings, and you can people-watch over a drink at the Polo Bar before or after your meal.
 When Elizabeth Taylor and other legendary VIPs headed to St. Moritz, this was their favored watering hole, and it still attracts a smart and stylish crowd in season.

 081-8372800